edunwant42/JS-Fundamentals/README.md

 Maintained by Abderrahmane Abdelouafi

 ✅ Status
-- Not yet completed.
+- Tasks 0 to 9 completed (Mandatory).
--
+- Task 10 completed (Advanced).
+- All tasks are executable and tested.